Los Ingobernables de Japon: Continued growth and tag team success (2016–2019)

-New Japan domination and Evil's betrayal (2019–present)
+New Japan domination, Evil and Sanada's betrayals, and new additions (2019–2025)

 In November 2019 at Power Struggle, after Bushi unsuccessfully challenged Will Ospreay for the IWGP Junior Heavyweight Championship, Hiromu Takahashi made his return after sixteen months of absence, challenging Ospreay for a future title match at Wrestle Kingdom 14, which Ospreay accepted.
 His return match took place on December 19, 2019, during the Road to Tokyo Dome event, 530 days after his last match, with he and Bushi losing to Ospreay and Robbie Eagles.